Authors Note: This has been updated on Feb 23, 2022 with updated information, links, and resources.

 Solar charge controllers are a critical component in every solar installation.
 They protect your battery storage components, and they ensure everything runs efficiently and safely throughout the lifespan of your system.

 Overload protection: Charge controllers provide the important function of overload protection.
-If the current flowing into your batteries is much higher than what the circuit can deal with, you system may overload.
-This can lead to overheating or possibly cause fires.
+If the current flowing into your batteries is much higher than what the circuit can deal with, your system may overload.
+This can lead to overheating or even fires.
 Charge controllers prevent these overloads from occurring.
 In larger systems, we also recommend a double safety protection with circuit breakers or fuses.

 Block Reverse Currents: Solar panels pump current through your battery in one direction.
 At night, panels may naturally pass some of that current in the reverse direction.
 This can cause a slight discharge from the battery.
 Charge controllers prevent this from happening by acting as a valve.

 DO YOU ALWAYS NEED A SOLAR CHARGE CONTROLLER?

 Typically, yes.
 You don’t need a charge controller with small 1 to 5 watt panels that you might use to charge a mobile device or to power a single light.
 If a panel puts out 2 watts or less for each 50 battery amp-hours, you probably don’t need a charge controller.
 Anything beyond that, and you do.

 Solar charge controllers play an integral role in solar power systems, making them safe and effective.
 You can’t simply connect your solar panels to a battery directly and expect it to work.
 Solar panels output more than their nominal voltage.
 For example, a 12v solar panel might put out up to 19 volts.

 While a 12v battery can take up to 14 or 15 volts when charging, 19 volts is simply too much and could lead to damage from overcharging.
 Solar charge controllers aren’t an optional component that delivers increased efficiency.
 They’re an absolute necessity that makes solar power battery charging possible.